 Recourse to the entire assets of the borrower is not provided for.
-The 'principle of speciality' applies.
+The 'principle of speciality' (Spezialitätsprinzip) applies.
 This means that only certain items can be accessed.
-Furthermore, the recourse is limited to collateral.
+Furthermore, the recourse is limited to collateral www.lexology.com/gtdt

 A lien acquired prior to insolvency even gives the creditor the right to separate the pledged property from the debtor's other assets.